sureshg/ExoQuery/README.md

 ### *...but wait, how can you use EqEq, or regular `if` or regular case classes in a DSL?*
 ---

-By using the `capture` function to deliniate relevant code snippets and a compiler-plugin to transform them, I can synthesize a SQL query the second your code is compiled in most cases.
+By using the `sql` construct to delineate relevant code snippets and a compiler-plugin to transform them, I can synthesize a SQL query the second your code is compiled in most cases.

 <img src="https://github.com/user-attachments/assets/aafeaa92-ea35-4c43-a1fc-a532f66583b6" width=50% height=50%>